AdobeDocs/experience-manager-64.en/help/forms/using/conditions-interactive-communications.md

 discoiquuid: 3ade2a54-cb9a-4e34-808c-c6feec23cfe1
 ---

-# Conditions in Interactive Communications{#conditions-in-interactive-communications}
+# Conditions in Interactive Communications {#conditions-in-interactive-communications}

 Creating and editing condition fragments to be used in Interactive Communications - condition is one of the four types of document fragments used to build Interactive Communications.
 The other three are texts, lists, and layout fragments.